Read in 2 minutes

 sudo systemctl status iptables sudo systemctl status iptables6

-To can check the current iptables rules use the following commands:
+To check the current iptables rules use the following commands:

 sudo iptables -nvL sudo iptables6 -nvL